Arzhig/Influence_of_phonems/README.md

 # Influence_of_phonems
-Statistical study of the phonems in different languages
+Statistical study of the phonems in different languages, from the phoible (https://phoible.org/) database.